-If you are staying overnight you can camp your RV at one of the 27 utility sites available.
-RVs up to 40 feet can be accommodated.
-Parking is also located near Puget Sound so it’ll be easy to access the boating and picnic areas.
+If you are staying overnight, you can camp your RV at one of the 27 utility sites available.
+Motorhomes, trailers, and popups up to 40 feet can be accommodated.
+Parking is also located near the Puget Sound, so it will be easy to access the boating and picnic areas.
 The park is nestled into an urban environment in Federal Way.
 Noise from planes overhead may be heard occasionally but where else can you park your RV and take a bus to the city?
 You can get away from it all without going too far away.
-Once you park your RV you’ll be free to explore 11 miles of hiking and biking trails located throughout the park.
+Once you park your RV, you will be free to explore 11 miles of hiking and biking trails located throughout the park.

 Campgrounds and parking in Dash Point State Park